wjakubowicz/django_crm/README.md

 ## Future Enhancements:
 - Display a checkmark next to the selected theme

-- Sort record columns in ascending and descending order
+## Future Enhancements:
+- Display a checkmark next to the selected theme
+- Better language support and language switching
 - Gather coordinates based on the record's address
 - Display the coordinates on a map with pins at each record address
-- Better language support and language switching
+- Export to popular document formats (PDF, CSV, XLSX, etc.)

 ## Installation
 To get this project up and running on your local machine, follow these steps: